The Importance of Pitching

-Pitching Your Novel Day Workshop
+How the Pitching Your Novel Day Will Run

-As Lou, one of the agents, said,‘We really enjoyed meeting the writers and hearing the pitches.
+As Lou, one of the agents, said, “We really enjoyed meeting the writers and hearing the pitches.
 We were very impressed with the calibre of the novels presented.
 Everyone had a strong sense of the story they wanted to tell and what made a story compelling for readers.

-‘We enjoyed providing the insights and guidance on how create an effective pitch for their work to give the writers the best shot of finding a home for their novel in the publishing marketplace.’
+“We enjoyed providing the insights and guidance on how create an effective pitch for their work to give the writers the best shot of finding a home for their novel in the publishing marketplace.”

-Some feedback from Course Participants
+Testimonials from Course Participants

 “I can’t tell you how enormously helpful I found the day and I was so grateful for the opportunity to participate.
 Listening to Jeanne and Lou was wonderful, I thought they were encouraging, but also straightforward about the facts of trying to get published.
 To my mind it demystified the process a little which was brilliant.